PX4/PX4-user_guide/en/flight_modes_fw/README.md

 The difference is that position mode holds the actual flight path steady against wind, while altitude just holds the heading.
 :::

-The roll stick controls left/right horizontal movement and the pitch stick controls the rate of ascent/descent.
+The vehicle performs a [coordinated turn](https://en.wikipedia.org/wiki/Coordinated_flight) if the roll sticks are non-zero, while the pitch stick controls the rate of ascent/descent.
 The throttle determines airspeed — at 50% throttle the aircraft will hold its current altitude with a preset cruise speed.

 When all sticks are released/centered (no roll, pitch, yaw, and ~50% throttle) the aircraft will return to straight, level flight (subject to wind) and keep its current altitude.